Clint Bolick: Institute for Justice

-In 1991, Bolick and Chip Mellor (his former boss from the Mountain States Legal Foundation) co-founded the Institute for Justice with funding from libertarian donor Charles Koch.
+In 1991, Bolick and Chip Mellor (his former boss from the Mountain States Legal Foundation) co-founded the Institute for Justice with funding from billionaire Charles Koch.
 He was the Vice President and Director of Litigation from 1991 until 2004.
 The organization litigates on behalf of small businesses faced with regulations that it views as unjustified or anti-competitive.
 It also promotes school choice, property rights, and free speech.
 Bolick and the institute were active in defending a Cleveland, Ohio school voucher program, which was declared constitutional in a 2002 Supreme Court case, Zelman v.
 Simmons-Harris The court ruled in favor of a Cincinnati, Ohio school voucher program, allowing the use of public money to pay tuition at private and parochial schools.

 He led the case Swedenburg v.
 Kelly while at the institute.
 This case was consolidated with Granholm v.
 Heald and considered by the U.S. Supreme Court in 2005.
 Bolick argued the case before the court, along with attorney Kathleen Sullivan.
 The court struck down regulatory barriers to direct interstate shipment of wine to consumers.

 In April 1993, he wrote an op-ed for The Wall Street Journal opposing two appointments by the Clinton administration (Lani Guinier to assistant attorney general for civil rights and Norma V. Cantu to assistant secretary for civil rights in the Department of Education).
 The Journal ran the piece under the headline "Clinton's Quota Queens."
 After the piece was published, he distributed information about Guinier's writings and interpreted them for reporters.
 He also appeared on Nightline and Crossfire to oppose her appointment.
 The article and Bolick's subsequent efforts were credited with helping end Guinier's appointment.
 On June 3, 1993, President Bill Clinton withdrew her nomination.
 Clinton stated that he had not read Guinier's writings at the time of her nomination, and called some of them "anti-democratic".
 Clinton went on to describe the effort to stop Guinier's appointment as "a campaign of right-wing distortion and vilification", and according to press reports referred to Bolick's editorial with "particular scorn".
 Other critics accused Bolick and conservatives who opposed Guinier of racism and sexism, often citing the phrase "quota queen" as evidence.

 Alliance for School Choice

 In 2004, Bolick joined the Alliance for School Choice, a national non-profit educational policy group advocating school choice programs across the United States.
-He was that organization's first President and General Counsel.
+He was this organization's first president and general counsel.